 A: I certainly want every woman to have hope!
 What we know is that science has proven that fertility and egg health begin to decline rapidly around the age of 40 and after.
 AMH (Anti-Mullerian Hormone) levels also naturally decline with age.
 It is universally believed that an AMH level of less than 1ng/ml is indicative of decreased ovarian reserve, meaning the number of eggs present may be low.
 This, however, does not mean that the quality of the eggs that remain is also low.
 It is still possible for some women in their early 40s to conceive naturally with their own eggs, but no one has the ability to estimate the chances of achieving or sustaining a healthy pregnancy at any age.

 Since we know the chances of conceiving naturally with our own eggs after the age of 40 (this increases with each year we age) are lower, we find it is always a good idea to have a time frame in which you are willing to try to conceive with your own eggs.
-During the time you are trying on your own, you may also want to create a “plan B”, where you consider and make a plan for alternatives such as IVF with your own eggs, or with donor eggs which may increase your chance of achieving pregnancy.
+During the time you are trying on your own, you may also want to create a “plan B”, where you consider and plan for alternatives such as IVF with your own eggs or with donor eggs, which may increase your chance of achieving pregnancy.